Edge states in a non-Hermitian topological crystalline insulator: Conclusion

 \section{Conclusion}

 To summarize, we have studied the 2D TCI phase in the honeycomb lattice with Kekul\'{e}-like hopping texture under balanced gain and loss.
 Particularly, we consider two types of gain and loss configurations that are $PT$ symmetric and $PT$ asymmetric, respectively.
-We found both types of gain and loss can shut down the bulk gap.
-However, the bulk spectrum remains real and gapped before the spontaneous PT-symmetry breaking for the $PT$ symmetric gain and loss.
-In contrast, the bulk spectrum becomes complex once we introduce the $PT$ asymmetric gain and loss.
-The edge states are dramatically affected by the gain and loss.
+We found both types of gain and loss configurations can close the bulk gap.
+However, the bulk spectrum remains real and gapped before the spontaneous $PT$-symmetry breaking occurs for the $PT$ symmetric gain and loss.
+In contrast, the bulk spectrum becomes complex once we introduce the $PT$ asymmetric gain and loss configurations.
+The edge states are dramatically affected by the two types of gain and loss configurations.
 The $PT$ symmetric gain and loss drives the Dirac point of edge states in the molecular-zigzag-terminated sample to split into a pair of exceptional points.
-The edge gap in the armchair terminated sample can be shut down by the $PT$ symmetric gain and loss and a Dirac point forms.
-As the gain and loss further increases, the non-Hermiticity induced Dirac point also splits into two separated exceptional points before the bulk gap is closed.
+The edge gap in the armchair terminated sample can be closed by the $PT$ symmetric gain and loss and a Dirac point forms.
+As the gain and loss strength further increases, the non-Hermiticity induced Dirac point also splits into two separated exceptional points before the bulk gap is closed.
 The $PT$ asymmetric gain and loss can also drive the Dirac point to split into exceptional points for the molecular-zigzag boundary.
-In the case of the armchair boundary, the edge gap and the bulk gap are simultaneously shut down by the $PT$ asymmetric gain and loss.
+In the case of the armchair boundary, the edge gap and the bulk gap are simultaneously closed by the $PT$ asymmetric gain and loss.
+In a word, the TCI becomes more robust and nonsensitive to the edge geometries in the presence of moderate $PT$ symmetric gain and loss.
 With rapid progress in the experimental implementation of non-Hermiticity in artificial systems, we believe these exotic non-Hermitian phenomena uncovered in the 2D TCI state will be soon demonstrated in future experiments.
+The exceptional points in the edge spectrum might find their application in the design of $PT$-symmetric topological insulator lasers~\cite{harari2018topological,bandres2018topological} with only lasing edge modes.